TileDB-Inc/TileDB-Trino/README.md

 ```

 For sparse arrays only non-empty cells are materialized and returned.
-The above array is modeled in Presto as a table of the form:
+The above array is modeled in Trino as a table of the form:

 ```
  dim1 | dim2 | a